Sebonack Golf Club

 Sebonack Golf Club is a private golf course in Southampton, New York, located on the Great Peconic Bay on Long Island.
 Opened in 2006, the course was designed by Jack Nicklaus and Tom Doak and is adjacent to the National Golf Links of America and Shinnecock Hills Golf Club.
 The Clubhouse and guest cottages were designed by Hart Howerton.

 When it opened, Sebonack was noted as one of the priciest private clubs, with membership starting at half a million dollars.
 It is owned by Michael Pascucci.

-Sebonack was the host of the 2013 U.S. Women's Open, the first time the championship had been played on Long Island and the first in the greater New York City area since 1987.
+Sebonack was the host of the 2013 U.S. Women's Open, the first time the championship had been played on Long Island and the first in the greater New York City area since 1987.It features a 19th hole par 3 and players/members have been known for playing a unique putting game on the extra practice green next to the clubhouse over looking the Great Peconic Bay.